 Administrative & Support Coordinator

 I became involved with Coco's Heart in the beginning of 2014 fostering several dogs since.
 I started volunteering for office hours then worked on the administration team.
 I am now the Daily Operations Manager overseeing daily operations for our teams of fosters led by foster mentors and the adoptions.
 I process adoption applications and work with each applicant in helping them find their perfect match.
 I also manage and run the Coco's Heart website.
-In my free time, I enjoy riding my beautiful mare, Gibby, spending time with my fiance and our two CHDR alumni's, Cane (pictured here) and our spunky chihuahua puppy, Macy.
+In my free time, I enjoy riding my beautiful mare, Gibby, spending time with my husband and our two CHDR alumni's, Cane (pictured here) , our spunky chihuahua, Macy and our boxer, Jordy.

 Transport, Supplies, & Intake Coordinator